Stackclash/5e-vault/5. Mechanics/Optional Features/Ooze Hhhviii.md

 ***Prerequisites*** 3rd-level Monk (Observed Form)

 Your flexible stance allows you to move through the battlefield unimpeded and with ease.
-While in this stance, you can move through spaces occupied by hostile creatures, and you have advantage on saving throws and ability checks against being grappled and being restrained.
+While in this stance, you can move through spaces occupied by hostile creatures, and you have advantage on saving throws and ability checks against being [[/5.
+Mechanics/Rules/Conditions.md#grappled\|grappled]] and being [[/5.
+Mechanics/Rules/Conditions.md#restrained\|restrained]].